 Advanced level: Click on any one of the 4-character accession code (PDB ID) discussed in the “Exploring the Structure” section of the article.
 This should lead you to the Structure Summary page of that PDB structure.
 Click on the “3D View” tab and open a JSmol image that can be manipulated.
 Select from the various visualization/customization options available.
 Take screenshots of at least two different views highlighting structural details that are important for its function, and include them in your answer.
 Include the PDB ID that you use, in your answer.
 Explain in 1-2 sentences the structural and functional details that each of these images highlight.

+5Z10 Structure of the mechanosensitive Piezo1 channel

+The mechanosensitive Piezo channels function as key eukaryotic mechanotransducers.
+The researchers provided this picture with PDB ID 5Z10, where they determine three-bladed, propeller-like electron cryo-microscopy structure of mouse Piezo1 and functionally reveal its mechanotransduction components.

+(subunits colored)